jenita-john/Lead-Compensator-Calculator/README.md

 # Designing a Lead Controller

+## Description
+The program uses Matlab to calculate the metrics of a Lead Controller.

+## Usage
+Required Inputs (in step): ess, PO, Tsettle, Trise.

 The program solves a specific type of problem where the design requirements for **compensated closed loop system** are given including the required **ess, PO, Tsettle, and Trise**.
 The input is also assumed to be **step**.

+## Motivation
+ELE 639 - Control Systems Lab

+## Design and Steps to solve
 ## **STEP 1** : Calculate the Model and Actual Uncompensated System Transfer Function and Specs.
 1. First, the program calculates **closed loop transfer function of uncompensated system, Gcl_u(s)** using the given process transfer function, G such that: Gcl_u = feedback(G,1,-1)
 2. Then using the transfer function it calculates the actual specs: stepinfo(Gcl_u) (_or stepeval(Gcl_u,7) if file is available_).